vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 14.1 `SequenceProgram`

 `SequenceProgram` is an immutable parsed source program, not a live player.
 It owns driver profile/configuration and tracks of `SourceCommand` records.
-Every semantic command has an opcode, named operands, stored decode flow, its source address/range, and an annotation ID.
+Every compiled command has an opcode, named source operands, stored decode flow, its source address/range, an annotation ID, positional executable values, and an automatically assigned executor slot.

 The stored flow lets walkers and validators inspect control flow without executing format code.
-Typed operands let execution and analysis use parsed meaning without reopening the source.
+Named operands serve source presentation and analysis; playback consumes positional executable values and performs no string lookup.
 A format profile belongs to this program value, so one registered executor family can handle every version of the driver.

 ### 14.2 `SequenceDialect`

-A semantic dialect is the small piece of driver-specific behavior needed by the VM.
+A source-free dialect is the small piece of driver-specific behavior needed by the VM.
 It contains:

 - an ID;
 - a timebase;